jsigee87/personal-website/content/technical/bash-tips.md

 ## Using Shellcheck

 If you have never used it, [shellcheck](https://github.com/koalaman/shellcheck) is a fantastic shell linter.
 Install and set up is easy, there is no reason not to use it.
-I found it to be accurate and helpful, and definitely not too picky.
+I find it to be accurate and helpful, and definitely not too picky.

 ## Iterating Over an Array